-What is forensic recovery?
+What is forensic recovery and logs?

 A very important part of GPR software is the log.
 All versions of the software see the basic features, but for forensic opertion there are two very important additions - fragments and MD5 hash values.

 A typical GoPro, or DJI video will be saved in often a few hundred fragments.
 By clicking on the frgament column in the log, the forensic version of the software will display all fragment locations.
 This means that if it was required, a third party could take the same basic chip image and generate the same video file using the information in the log.